 Note: You can also order, subscribe, or solicit publications to be sent to an inmate.
 But they must meet the criteria of approved publications.

-Even though the rules can be different from prison to prison, you should be aware of common rules and the penalties for breaking those rules.
+Rules can be different from prison to prison.
+But you should be aware of common rules and the penalties for breaking those rules.

 Any of the following actions could result in a visiting restriction for up to 6 months: